djeada/Linux-Notes/notes/kernel.md

 1. Download the latest Linux kernel source code from the official repository.
 Configure and compile it for a specific system.
 Document the steps and choices made during configuration.
 2. Develop a simple kernel module, such as a 'Hello World' module.
 Load and unload it from your Linux kernel, and inspect the system log to verify its functioning.
 3. Tune a Linux kernel for enhanced performance on a specific hardware setup.
 Modify parameters such as scheduler settings, file system support, and networking options.
 Benchmark the system before and after the optimization.
-4. Identify a kernel patch (for a bug fix or improvement) and apply it to your kernel source.
+4. Find on the internet a kernel patch (for a bug fix or improvement) and apply it to your kernel source.
 Re-compile and test the kernel to ensure the patch functions as expected.
 5. Simulate a kernel panic using tools or commands (like `sysrq` trigger).
 Capture and analyze the output to understand the cause of the panic and how to recover from such situations.
 6. Create a custom kernel configuration for a specific use case, like a gaming system, server, or embedded device.
 Tailor features and modules for the chosen application, and explain your configuration choices.
 7. Write a script to automate the deployment of a newly compiled kernel, including copying it to the `/boot` directory, updating the boot loader configuration, and rebooting the system.